-Ariell is an ESRC-GCRF postdoctoral fellow at the School for Geography and the Environment and a member of the Transformations Research Cluster.
+Prior to becoming the Course Director of the MSc in Nature, Society and Environmental Governance, Ariell was an ESRC-GCRF postdoctoral fellow at the School for Geography and the Environment.
 She completed her DPhil from the School for Geography in February 2016.
 She holds a BA degree in Anthropology from Hartwick College and an MPA from Cornell University in the United States.

 Since 2004, Ariell has worked extensively in rural Mongolia with mobile pastoralist communities around land use and rural development issues.
 She engages with a broad range of individuals and groups, from government officials to business owners and NGOs to rural households.
 Her doctoral thesis, 'The Changing Meaning of Work, Herding and Social Relations in Rural Mongolia' challenges the notion that pastoralists operate outside of regulatory institutions and discusses the long history of herder involvement with government administrations.

 In 2016 she engaged as an expert on a multi-disciplinary team to conduct a qualitative analysis of herder livelihoods and socio-economic changes in relation to the Oyu Tolgoi mega mine in the Gobi desert as part of the facilitation of a complaint through the IFC's Office of Compliance Ombudsman.
 From this work, Ariell's research focus has become concerned with understanding processes of engagement between rural households and governing entities such as corporations and state organizations.

 Ariell's current research aims to understand the relationship between social systems, resource distribution and governance frameworks in regions undergoing economic transformation.
 She specializes in qualitative research, using methods such as ethnographic participant observation, interviewing, mapping and immersive field work to document and analyze the conditions that inform human decision-making and organization.
 Her current projects cluster around the following themes: